sydneyvictor/sydneyvictor.github.com/index.md

 Sydney studied piano from a young age and recently completed the ARCT program in Piano Performance through the Royal Conservatory of Music.
 She loves exploring basic composing and arranging with her students and enjoys teaching all ages from beginner to intermediate.

+### Theory

+Sydney teaches group theory classes using the Ultimate Music Theory resources.
+UMT Club Classes are fun & use accelerated learning techniques to help you master music theory quickly!
+Designed for ages 6 through adult, these classes engage all 3 learning modalities: visual, auditory & kinesthetic.

 ![](/assets/img/students.jpeg){: .float-img-right}

 ## Why Take Lessons with Speak Sing Studio?